sergeyk-sqe/playwright-step-definition/README.md

 # 🧭 Playwright Step Decorator

-A lightweight **TypeScript decorator utility** for wrapping your Playwright test actions in structured, named `test.step()` blocks — improving readability, reporting, and debugging.
+A lightweight **TypeScript decorator utility** for wrapping your Playwright test actions in structured, named `test.step()` blocks — improving readability, reporting, and debugging

 ---